 Shirley Wu

-Shirley is a second-year Ph.D. student in Stanford CS, advised by Prof. Jure Leskovec and Prof. James Zou.
+Shirley is a third-year Ph.D. student in Stanford CS, advised by Prof. Jure Leskovec and Prof. James Zou.
 Previously, she obtained her B.S. degree in the School of Data Science at University of Science and Technology of China (USTC), advised by Prof. Xiangnan He.

 GitHub Scholar Twitter Linkedin Email: shir{last_name}@cs.stanford.edu